brerickner/fuzzfeeds/README.md

 [Twitter](https://twitter.com/kiddy_rick)

-## Related projects
+## Hardware Components Used For This Project
-Adafruit Feather HUZZAH and breakout GPS board
+*  Adafruit Feather HUZZAH
+*  RaspberryPi
+*  Breakout GPS board

-## Installation
+## Hardware Requirements
-Please contact our associates at Holberton to get a custom installation guide.
+A IoT device known as a microcontroller(eg. raspberryPi or Arduino Feather Huzzah) that has WiFi capabilities in addition to a breakout GPS chip for collectiong coordinates.

 ## Usage